What is an air source heat pump?

 How much does an air source heat pump cost?

-The estimated cost for the installation of a standard air source heat pump system is between £8,000 and £14,000.
-Various factors influence the cost of running an ASHP, including how well insulated the property is, the way you live in the room space and what room temperatures you wish to reach.
+The estimated cost for the installation of a standard air source heat pump system will vary due to a number of factors including the size of your space, how well insulated the property is, the way you use your room space and what room what room temperatures you wish to reach.
+Therefore we would always recommend that you obtain quotes from a range of reputable and accredited installers.
+Click here to find accredited HIES members in your area who can help with your project.

 What could you save?